Facilities at McKay Orthopaedic Research Laboratory

 Computation

-The McKay Laboratory contains >80 PC based and Macintosh personal computers.
-Almost all of these computers are networked via Penn-net for access to the Internet.
+The McKay Laboratory contains >100 PC based and Macintosh personal computers.
+Almost all of these computers are networked via Penn secured internal network for access to the Internet.
 These computers have the capability for word processing, spreadsheets, statistical analyses, charts and presentation materials, and image analysis.
-In addition, there are several high performance computers which contain software for programming, data analysis, and finite element analysis (including MATLAB and ABAQUS).
-Another set of high performance computers are used to control large equipment, acquire data, and acquire and analyze optical images.
-In addition, several printers (some networked), film recorders, slide scanners, and flatbed scanners are also available in the labs.
+In addition, there are 3 high-performance computers that contain software for programming, data analysis, and finite element analysis (including MATLAB, ABAQUS, SolidWorks, GraphPad, Systat, Adobe Creative Cloud, Microsoft Office 365, Makerbot Desktop, Vic 2-D).
+These are available to all lab members via secure remote access.
+Another set of high-performance computers are used to control large equipment, acquire data, and acquire and analyze optical images.
+In addition, several networked printers, and flatbed scanners are also available throughout the labs.

 Machine Shop

-This is a small lab used for the construction and repair of experimental hardware and jigs.
-The area containing the metal-cutting machinery is vibration isolated from the rest of the floor.
-A drill press, band saw, grinder, South Bend Lathe, and Bridgeport vertical milling machine with digital readout are located here, as is a reasonable selection of hand and power tools and related accessories.
-A separate room contains specialized equipment for electrical work, including oscilloscopes, voltmeters, and soldering equipment.
-A separate closet provides storage space of raw materials.
+This is a dedicated lab room that is used for the construction and repair of experimental hardware and jigs.
+A drill press, band saws (one horizontal and one vertical), grinder, Grizzly Lathe, belt sander, and Bridgeport vertical milling machine with digital readout are located here, as is a reasonable selection of hand and power tools and related accessories.
+The room also contains specialized equipment for electrical work, including oscilloscopes, voltmeters, and soldering equipment.
+A separate closet provides storage space for raw materials.

 Histology